Valentine Bag Craft

-As Valentine’s Day approaches, get ready for an onslaught: in many second grade classrooms, teachers jump on the opportunity to get kids to write, and they encourage everyone to send at least one Valentine to everyone else!
-Kids get a big kick out of this mini-bonanza of “mail,” but there’s often one teeny problem: where to put it all!
-Here’s a Valentine craft to collect all those messages.
+This valentine bag craft makes a chic little pouch that holds cards and treats.
+As Valentine’s Day approaches, get ready for an onslaught of cards: in many second grade classrooms, teachers jump on the opportunity to get kids to write, and they encourage everyone to send at least one Valentine to everyone else!
+Kids get a big kick out of this mini-bonanza of "mail,” but there’s often one teeny problem: where to put it all!
+Here’s a valentine bag craft that will leave your child with a cute carrier for all those messages.
 Loaded with messages from you, it also makes a beautiful gift for a special friend or relative, especially if that person isn’t feeling so well at this holiday time.
+Fall in love with this valentine bag craft this February.

 What You Need: